suborbital/docs/website/docs/quickstart-with-demo.md

 ## Integrate SE2 with our app

 We'll need to supply our environment variables (our environment access key and the name of our environment) to SE2.
-Within the directory we created when we cloned the repo for this demo in the [preliminary steps](#preliminary-steps), we'll:
+Within the directory that contains our app, we'll:

-- Open the `demo-proxyz` directory
 - Create a file named `.env`
 - Within our new `.env` file, we'll add our environment variables: